dills003/Advanced_Lane_Finding-Project4/writeup.md

 ---
 # Writeup / README

-1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
+*1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+You can submit your writeup as markdown or pdf.*

 You're reading it!

 # Camera Calibration

-1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+*1. Briefly state how you computed the camera matrix and distortion coefficients.
+Provide an example of a distortion corrected calibration image.*

 The code for this step is contained in the second code cell of the Juypter notebook(P4ScratchPad.ipynb) titled "Step 1: Calibrate the Camera".
 Or in lines 247-292 of the FinalOutputMovie.py file.
 Most of the code was taken from the lectures and quizes.